qinxiaoyi/TimeVarying_ASV/README.md

 [OpenSLR156](https://github.com/qinxiaoyi/Cross-Age_Speaker_Verification](https://openslr.org/156/).

 # Section.2 Evaluation
 We have prepared an evaluation script.
-You can use ./inference.ipynb to run tests.
+You can use `./inference.ipynb` to run tests.

-# References
+# Citations
 If you use the dataset, please cite it using the following BibTeX entry:
 ```shell
 @ARTICLE{10599875,